 Chile has some excellent ski fields, some of which are accessible as a day-trip from Santiago.

-Chile’s ski season runs from June to October.
-There are several companies that offer transportation from Santiago to the main ski resorts.
+Chile’s ski season runs from June to October and getting to the ski fields is no problem as several companies that offer transportation from Santiago to the main ski resorts.

 With a hot and sunny climate and few major viticultural pests, Chilean wine producers have recently turned to making organic wines.